bhupendrasai1818/Python_programming-problem_solving/Unit1/Task8/Task8.md

-Tutorial Task 8: Swap Two Variables
+# Tutorial Task 8: Swap Two Variables

-1. Problem Statement
+## 1. Problem Statement

 Write a Python program to interchange the values of two variables and display the result.

+---

-2. Algorithm
+## 2. Algorithm

-Start
+1. Start
-Input two variables A and B
+2. Input two variables A and B
-Swap the values of A and B using a temporary variable or Python's multiple assignment Display the swapped values
+3. Swap the values of A and B using a temporary variable or Python's multiple assignment
+4. Display the swapped values
-Stop
+5. Stop

+---

+## 3. Flowchart

 ```mermaid
 flowchart TD